 These powers help the organization to use specialists without violating the principle of unity of command to solve problems of an advisory or service nature.

-The main types of staff powers are divided into recommendatory, coordinating, control and reporting, conciliation.
+The main types of staff powers are divided into recommendation, coordination, control and reporting, and conciliation.

-Recommendations powers lie in the fact that their owner, if necessary, can give advice to managers or executives who need them, how best to solve one or another narrowly professional issue.
+Recommendations powers lie in the fact that their holder, if necessary, can give advice to managers or performers who need them on how best to resolve this or that narrowly professional issue.

-Control and reporting powers enable their holders to carry out, within the officially established framework, check the activities of managers and executors, require them to provide mandatory information, analyze it and send the results obtained along with the findings to the relevant authorities.
+Control and reporting powers provide the opportunity for their holders to carry out, within an officially established framework, verification of the activities of managers and performers, require them to provide mandatory information, carry out its analysis and send the results obtained, together with the conclusions received, to the relevant authorities.

 The principle of delegation of authority

-Delegation- is the process of transferring part of his official functions to subordinates without active interference in their actions.
+Delegation- is the process of a manager transferring part of his official functions to subordinates without active interference in their actions.

-The principle of delegation of authority consists in the transfer by the head of a part of the powers, rights and responsibilities entrusted to him to his competent employees.
+The principle of delegation of authority consists in the transfer by the manager of part of the powers, rights and responsibilities assigned to him to his competent employees.

 The following types of work are usually delegated: